Illumina/canvas/README.md

 The required input files for Human reference genome builds GRCh37, hg19, and GRCh38 can be downloaded from https://illumina.box.com/CanvasPublic.
 When using a custom reference genome the equivalent files need to be created.
 Use the FlagUniqueKmers project to generate the annotated fasta file (kmer.fa) for a custom reference genome.

 ## DEMO (Tumor-normal-enrichmen data)
+This demo will run Canvas on exome data for HCC2218 breast carcinoma cell lines and compare results with previously curated ground truth set.
 #### Installation
 The easiest way to install Canvas is to use the latest pre-copiled binaries from [releases]:https://github.com/Illumina/canvas/releases (just download and uncopress).
 The demo presumes that binary files were installed to WORKDIR/canvas/canvas-1.3.4_x64/.
 Exact installation of mono environment depends on OS, below is an installation example for Ubuntu:
 ```